gatling/gatling/src/docs/content/reference/current/core/session/function/index.md

 ---
 title: "Functions"
-description: "Passing functions for computing dynamic values"
+description: "How to use functions to compute dynamic parameters based on Session data using all the power of programing language of choice (Java, Kotlin or Scala)"
 lead: "Use functions to programmatically generate dynamic parameters"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00